cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 To limit your results to documents that have translations for `name` and `description` in a specific language, you can use the `languages` field.

-For an in-depth understanding of the languages fields and translations we advice you to read our Language guide.
+For an in-depth understanding of the languages fields and translations we advise you to read our Language guide.
 (TO DO: link naar guide)

 **Applicable on endpoints**